English slang and taboo

-Elaboration with examples on the most common swear words in English; fuck, shit, cunt*.
+A further look at the most common swear words in English with examples on ; fuck, shit, cunt*.
 Bear in mind, these are only a few uses of these words, there are many more meanings.

 - Fuck!
 Used to express strong anger.
 Can be used as an interjection or a noun. ‘fuck!’
 ‘You fuck’.

 - Used to express anger at someone or something.
 It’s used in the second person, aimed directly at the recipient.
 ‘You stole my money, fuck you!’

 - Friends or people with a lot of companionship between them can use it in a nice way without it being an insult.